Edited: May 1, 2023

 Additional Materials:

-For a sewn bandana: Fabric scissors, 100% cotton white thread and a sewing machine.
+For a sewn bandana: You’ll need fabric scissors, 100% cotton white thread and a sewing machine.
 Optional materials include: a rolled hem foot, an iron and an ironing board.

-This project uses fabric designs that have black line drawings on a plain white background.
+Pattern notes: This project uses Spoonflower designs that have black line drawings on a plain white background.
 Designs that don’t have large areas of black ink will work best.
 Think of what you find in coloring books as an example!
-To get you started, we gathered a collection of black and white surface designs that we think will work well.
+To get you started, we gathered a collection of black-and-white designs that we think will work well.

 Poplin is a crisp, soft, and durable cotton.
 Lawn is is a bit lighter than Poplin and has more of a silky feel and delicate drape.